Catalonia

-In the 19th century, Catalonia was severely affected by the Napoleonic and Carlist Wars.
-In the second third of the century, it experienced industrialisation.
-As wealth from the industrial expansion grew, it saw a cultural renaissance coupled with incipient nationalism while several workers movements appeared.
-With the establishment of the Second Spanish Republic (1931–1939), the Generalitat was restored as a Catalan autonomous government.
-After the Spanish Civil War, the Francoist dictatorship enacted repressive measures, abolishing Catalan self-government and banning the official use of the Catalan language.
-After a period of autarky, from the late 1950s through to the 1970s Catalonia saw rapid economic growth, drawing many workers from across Spain, making Barcelona one of Europe's largest industrial metropolitan areas and turning Catalonia into a major tourist destination.
-During the Spanish transition to democracy (1975–1982), Catalonia regained self-government and is now one of the most economically dynamic communities in Spain.
+In the 19th century, Napoleonic and Carlist Wars affected Catalonia, however, it experienced industrialisation, as well as a cultural renaissance coupled with incipient nationalism and several workers' movements.
+The Second Spanish Republic (1931–1939) granted self-governance to Catalonia, restoring the Generalitat as its government.
+After the Spanish Civil War (1936–1939), the Francoist dictatorship enacted repressive measures, abolishing self-government and banning again the official use of the Catalan language.
+After a harsh autarky, from the late 1950s Catalonia saw rapid economic growth, drawing many workers from across Spain and making it a major industrial and touristic hub.
+During the Spanish transition to democracy (1975–1982), the Generalitat and Catalonia's self-government were reestablished, remaining one of the most economically dynamic communities in Spain.

-Since the 2010s, there has been growing support for Catalan independence.
-On 27 October 2017, the Catalan Parliament unilaterally declared independence following a referendum that was deemed unconstitutional by the Spanish state.
-The Spanish Senate voted in favour of enforcing direct rule by removing the Catalan government and calling a snap regional election.
-The Spanish Supreme Court imprisoned seven former ministers of the Catalan government on charges of rebellion and misuse of public funds, while several others—including then-President Carles Puigdemont—fled to other European countries.
-Those in prison were pardoned by the Spanish government in 2021.
+In the 2010s until the 2020s, there was growing support for Catalan independence.
+On 27 October 2017, the Catalan Parliament unilaterally declared independence following a referendum that was deemed unconstitutional.
+The Spanish State enforced direct rule by removing the Catalan government and calling a snap regional election.
+The Spanish Supreme Court imprisoned seven former Catalan ministers on charges of rebellion and misuse of public funds, while several others—including then-President Carles Puigdemont—fled to other European countries.
+Those in prison were pardoned in 2021.